-Statement of Financial Accounting Standards No. 109, Accounting for Income Taxes ("SFAS 109") requires the use of the asset and liability method of accounting for income taxes.
-Under the asset and liability method of SFAS 109, deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
+The Company uses the asset and liability method of accounting for income taxes.
+Under the asset and liability method, deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-Under Statement 109, the effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
+The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.

-Loss per common share

 Loss per common share is computed by dividing net loss by the weighted average number of shares outstanding during each period.
 Convertible preferred stock and common stock options and warrants have been excluded from the calculation of loss per share as their effect is anti-dilutive.